 If you are planning your party for night candles and string lights create a beautiful and relaxing atmosphere.
 The flicker of the candles will transport your guests to the islands and put them in a Greek state of mind.
 Purchase clear votive candle holders and paint them with metallic gold stripes around the base.
 Fill with white candles and create a circle of them in the center of your table.
 Place a low vase of white roses in the center of the votive circle.

-Create a placecard for each guest by writing their names with a sleek blue marker pen on clean, white clamshells.
+Create a place card for each guest by writing their names with a sleek blue marker pen on clean, white clamshells.
 Roll white linen napkins into a tight cigar shape and place inside a gold-colored napkin ring.
 Play traditional Greek music in the background.

 There are certain flavors and ingredients that will automatically find their way to your table when you plan a Greek dinner party.
-Olives, olive oil, lemon, eggplants, lamb, honey, seafood and herbs are some of the dominant elements in this cuisine.
+Olives, olive oil, lemon, eggplants, lamb, honey, seafood, and herbs are some of the dominant elements in this cuisine.
 Here is a menu that guarantees you've captured the flavors of a Greek meal at your party.

 Start with a Meze Platter

-Meze, or small bites, are a ubiquitous part of Greek culture.
+Meze, or small bites, is a ubiquitous part of Greek culture.
 They can be served at any time of the day, and their purpose is to accompany drinks and facilitate conversation.
 Meze can be simple, assembled nibbles, or tasty cooked morsels.
 For texture and interest assemble a meze platter as the appetizer course of your meal using a combination of ready-to-serve ingredients along with a few prepared bites:

-- feta cheese chunks
+- Feta cheese chunks

-- hummus dip
+- Hummus dip

-- Greek Eggplant Dip
+- Greek eggplant dip

-- pita bread wedges
+- Pita bread wedges

-- stuffed grape leaves
+- Stuffed grape leaves

 Accompany your meze platter with glasses of the famous Greek liquor, Ouzo.

-Lamb Souvlaki with Tzatziki - Much of the work for these savory lamb, pita sandwiches can be done in advance which will allow you more time to spend with guests.
+- Lamb souvlaki with tzatziki: Much of the work for these savory lamb pita sandwiches can be done in advance which will allow you more time to spend with guests.
 Lamb is crucial in going Greek for a dinner party.

-Baklava - The most classic and recognizable of all Greek desserts, baklava.
+- Baklava: The most classic and recognizable of all Greek desserts, baklava.
 A delicious bite that comes in many shapes sizes and forms.
 Who can resist this classic honey and nut Greek treat?